joybio/multiPrime/README.md

 # Configure input parameters

-The working directory contains a file named `multiPrime.yaml` and `multiPrime2.yaml`.
-These are the central file in which all user settings, paramter values and path specifications are stored. `multiPrime.yaml` use DEGEPRIME-1.1.0 for maximum coverage degenerate primer design (MD-DPD), `multiPrime2.yaml` use multiPrime-core.py for MD-DPD or MD-DPD with error.
+The working directory contains files named `multiPrime.yaml` and `multiPrime2.yaml`.
+These are the central file in which all user settings, paramter values and path specifications are stored. `multiPrime.yaml` employs DEGEPRIME-1.1.0 for maximum coverage degenerate primer design (MD-DPD), `multiPrime2.yaml` use multiPrime-core.py for MD-DPD or MD-DPD with error.
 During a run, all steps of the pipeline will retrieve their paramter values from these file.
 It follows the yaml syntax (find more information about yaml and it's syntax [here](http://www.yaml.org/)) what makes it easy to read and edit.
 The main principles are:
   - everything that comes after a `#` symbol is considered as comment and will not be interpreted
   - paramters are given as key-value pair, with `key` being the name and `value` the value of any paramter